An Evaluation of Learner Perception of Competency and Satisfaction with Three Models of an Interdisciplinary Surge Capacity Course

 Atack, L., Bull, E., Dryden, T., et al. (2012).
 An Evaluation of Learner Perception of Competency and Satisfaction with Three Models of an Interdisciplinary Surge Capacity Course.
-(First page only.)
+(Abstract only; free registration required to request full text.)
 Journal of Allied Health.
 41(3):106-12.

 The authors describe an online, workplace-based, interprofessional course in surge capacity building in which 72 health and allied staff from five acute care and community health care organizations participated.
 Surveys were used to assess self-reported improvements in learners' perceptions of their competency, their interprofessional skills, and satisfaction with the different course delivery options (online only; online plus a tabletop exercise; online plus a tabletop exercise and e-simulation).
 The authors contend that results demonstrate the effectiveness of online learning, particularly with the addition of a tabletop exercise.